Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones are not allowed to operate over any private property unless written consent has been granted by the property owner.
-Drones are not allowed to fly over city-owned or operated property (including Holyoke waterworks and Holyoke gas and electric) without prior written consent from the city.
+Drones are not allowed to operate over private property unless written consent is granted by the property owner.
+Drones are not allowed to fly over city-owned property without prior written consent from the city.

 View source